pinglu85/algoExpert/node-depths.md

 ### Recursive Approach 1 - Average: O(n) time | O(h) space, Worst(imbalanced Binary Tree): O(n) time | O(n) space, where n is the number of nodes in the Binary Tree and h is the height of the Binary Tree.

-Create a variable that is going to keep track of the sum of the nodes' depths.
+Create a variable that is going to keep track of the running sum of the nodes' depths.
 To find the depths of every node in the tree, I can traverse the tree, and at each node, compute its depth by adding 1 to the depth of its parent node, because the node are one level deeper than its parent node.
-After getting the depth of the node, add it to the sum of depths.
+After getting the depth of the node, add it to the running sum of depths.

 I can traverse the tree either iteratively or recursively.
-I will traverse the Binary Tree recursively, because with the recursive approach I don't need to use extra data structure to keep track of the next node that I need to visit and its depth, depending on whether I performs a iterative depth-first search or iterative breadth-first search on the tree.
+I will traverse the Binary Tree recursively, because with the recursive approach I don't need to use extra data structure to keep track of the next node that needs to be visit and its depth, depending on whether I performs a iterative depth-first search or iterative breadth-first search on the tree.

 I would define a new function that would be the actual recursive function.
 The recursive function is going to be called on each node starting from the root node.
-It would calculate the depth of each node and add the depth to the sum of depths.
-Since the recursive function needs to update the sum of depths, and the data type Number in JavaScript is not a reference type, meaning when I pass the sum of depths to another function, it will create a copy of the variable und update that copy instead of the original one, I need to make the sum of depths accessible to the recursive function without passing it around.
+It would calculate the depth of each node and add the depth to the running sum of depths.
+Since the recursive function needs to update the running sum of depths, and the data type `Number` in JavaScript is not a reference type, meaning when I pass the running sum of depths to another function, it will create a copy of the variable und update that copy instead of the original one, I need to make the running sum of depths accessible to the recursive function without passing it around.
 So to do that, the recursive function will be defined within the main function.

 The recursive function is going to receive two parameters: the first parameter is the node to be visited and the second parameter is its depth.
 Initially, the node is the root node and the depth is 0, because the distance between the root node and itself is 0.
-At each node, add the depth of the current node to the sum of depths and check if the node has any children.
+At each node, add the depth of the current node to the running sum of depths and check if the node has any children.
 If the node does have children, add 1 to the depth and that would be the depth of the child nodes, then call the recursive function passing in the child node and the depth of the child node.
 If the node to be visited is `null`, return; this is going to be the base case of the recursive function.
 When I get out of the recursive function, return the sum of depths in the main function.

 ### Recursive Solution 1